It's a Self-Care Day just for you!

 Myths of Self-Compassion

 Compassion Cultivation Training?

 CCT was designed to support individuals to cultivate compassion for themselves and for others.
-This unique offering is tailored specifically to the working life and experiences of police families.
+This unique offering is tailored specifically to the working life and experiences of first responder families.

 Tell me about terrarium-making...

 Enjoy a relaxing and enjoyable terrarium-making experience that offers fun and therapeutic value.
 You'll be guided through the process to create your own unique terrarium.
 All materials provided.